The Bankrate promise

 What is a jumbo loan?

 As the name implies, a jumbo loan covers a larger-than-normal loan amount.
 More specifically, a jumbo loan is any mortgage that exceeds an area’s conforming loan limits, which are set yearly by the Federal Housing and Finance Agency (FHFA).
-Jumbo loans can be used for primary homes as well as for investment properties and vacation homes.
+Jumbo loans can be used for primary homes, investment properties and vacation homes.

-The maximum size of a jumbo loan varies by lender and location.
-Qualifying guidelines can vary, too.
-Because the market for jumbo loans is smaller than the market for conforming loans, you might need to shop around a bit more to find a mortgage lender offering one.
+The maximum size of a jumbo loan varies by your mortgage lender and location, as does the exact qualifying guidelines.
+Because the market for jumbo loans is smaller, you might need to shop around a bit more to find a mortgage lender offering one.
 It’s usually beneficial to work directly with a mortgage lender who specializes in them.

 Jumbo loan limits